How to Find a Surrogate Mother

 IPs must apply for a birth certificate designating them as legal parents after the child’s birth.
 The time it takes to complete the process of applying for a birth certificate depends on the baby’s birth state.
 After hospital discharge, you can take your new baby home and begin your exciting new family journey together!

-The length of the baby's hospital stay depends on the baby's health after birth.
+The timeline for bringing your baby home depends on a few factors, including your baby's health at birth and the legal process required in the state where your surrogate delivers.
 Each state has different statutes regarding how long it takes to issue a birth certificate.
 Some states allow IPs to file for a pre-birth order as early as the fourth month of pregnancy, but exactly when you can apply depends on the laws in the baby’s birth state.
 Your surrogacy attorney and surrogacy director will assist you in having you named as the legal parent/s on the birth certificate.
 International IPs must usually wait two to three weeks to allow time to apply for passports and complete the legal paperwork before taking the baby home.

 How long will it take to find a surrogate?